DubsterDev/MicroMonkey/CONTRIBUTING.md

  - [style.css](web/src/style.css) is where all the styling for MicroMonkey is defined
  - [index.html](web/index.html) is where the main MicroMonkey interface is, but some things are added programmatically in the previously mentioned JavaScript files

+Under [android](android/), is a small WebView wrapper app to allow running MicroMonkey on Android, due to the fact that the Web Serial API is not supported there yet.
+In the root of the micromonkey project, you will want to build the website first (with `npm run build`), and then running the Android app will work.

 ## Deploying to Beta

 When enough changes have been made, it's time to deploy MicroMonkey to beta.
 To do this, we must do the following:
  - Decide on a good version number for this release, and then add -beta to the end. (e.g. 1.2.0-beta)
- - The new version number should be set in [package.json](web/package.json) and [constants.js](web/src/constants.js)
+ - The new version number should be set everywhere, using the set version command.
+You can run it with `node setNewVersion.js [VERSION_NUMBER]` from the root of the project.
  - A changelog for the new version number must be present in [CHANGELOG.md](CHANGELOG.md).
 There should be an Unreleased section which you can rename to the version number and add the date at the end, following the style of previous releases.
  - This changelog must be copied over to [otherUiManager.js](web/src/otherUiManager.js) on line 208, obviously modified to fit the right format.
- - Then you can deploy the changes with `npm run deploy-beta` (which will build MicroMonkey with Vite and then deploy with Firebase in beta) or `npm run build`, and then the built MicroMonkey can be found in the [dist folder](web/dist/)
+ - Then you can deploy the changes with `npm run web-deploy-beta` (which will build MicroMonkey with Vite and then deploy with Firebase in beta) or `npm run build`, and then the built MicroMonkey can be found in the [dist folder](web/dist/)
+ - If you want to also release the Android version, you can run `npm run android-build-apk`, and it will prompt you for your keystore password.
+[See here to set up the keystore](#setting-up-for-the-android-app).
+Then, the APK can be found [here](android/app/build/outputs/apk/release/app-release.apk).
  - Change the [README](README.md) to reflect the beta stage.

 ## Deploying to Release